FloraCanou/temperament_evaluator/README.md

 Use `TemperamentLattice` to construct a temperament object.
 Methods:
 - `find_temperamental_norm`: shows the temperamental complexity of an interval.
-- `find_complexity_spectrum`: shows the odd-limit complexity spectrum of a temperament
+- `find_complexity_spectrum`: shows the complexity spectrum of a temperament